johnnymast/redbox-hydrator/README.md

 $ composer install  --no-dev
 ```

 Now your almost ready to go.
 In your project require the redbox-hydrate.php (located in the package root).
-Assuming that Redbox-scan was installed in ./lib/redbox-hydrator/ your php file would look like this.
+Assuming that Redbox-hydrate was installed in ./lib/redbox-hydrate/ your php file would look like this.

 ```php
 <?php